Golden to Mars Route Map and ban sign over power lines by homes

-SCC Issues Ruling in Golden to Mars Case
+Golden to Mars SCC Case Updates

 The Virginia State Corporation Commission issued its ruling in the Golden-Mars transmission line case (PUR-2025-00056).
 Here is what the Commission decided and what it means.